 • Two-sample t test comparing percentage of risky choices in simple versus simple condition against complex versus complex condition.

-We expect no significant difference.
+We have no theoretical reasons to expect a significant difference when we assume that complexity might increase processing noise equally for risky and not the risky (in terms of variance) options.

-Modeling methods for Examining the Cognitive Mechanism Hypotheses (hypothesis 1.3)
+General Modeling methods for Examining the Cognitive Mechanism Hypotheses

 Hierarchical drift diffusion models will be fit to behavioral data using the rstan package for R (Stan Development Team, 2023).

-Model parameters for all models include: t (non-decisional time), α (choice bound- ary), v (drift rate), θ (choice consistency parameter), β (risk sensitivity parameter) Some model specifications will have one or more of the additional parameters: z (starting point, 0 if neutral), η (complexity discounting), and γ (curvature of probability weighting function; separate for simple and complex).
+Model parameters for all models include: t (non-decisional time), α (choice boundary), v (drift rate), θ (choice consistency parameter), β (risk sensitivity parameter).
+Some model specifications will have one or more of the additional parameters: z (starting point, 0 if neutral), η (complexity discounting), and γ (curvature of probability weighting function; separate for simple and complex).

 We will look at 95% CI of each parameter.
 Based on the hypotheses, we will compare the performance of different models using LOOICs (Vehtari et al., 2017).
 The details of models remain under development.

-Hypothesis 1.4:
+2. Hypotheses simple versus complex

+Hypothesis 2.1: There is a credible starting point bias towards simple options (95% HPDI excludes zero for z)

+Hypothesis 2.2: There is a credible discounting of complex options (95% HPDI excludes zero for η)

+Hypothesis 2.3: There is a credible difference between probability weighting of simple and complex options (95% HPDI excludes zero for ∆γ)

+3. Hypotheses simple versus simple and complex versus complex

-• We implement a dummy parameter for the consistency parameter θ that codes whether a choice was made in simple versus simple or complex versus complex condition.
+Hypothesis 3.1: We implement a dummy parameter for the consistency parameter θ that codes whether a choice was made in simple versus simple or complex versus complex condition.

 We assess whether the 95% HPDI excludes zero for a credible difference of ∆θ across conditions.
-We expect credibly higher consistency for simple vs simple compared to complex vs complex.
+We expect credibly higher consistency for simple versus simple compared to complex versus complex.

-• paired-samples t test comparing the threshold parameter α in individual level in simple versus simple condition against complex versus complex condition.
+Hypothesis 3.2: There is a credible difference between probability weighting of options in the simple versus simple against complex versus complex condition (95% HPDI excludes zero for ∆γ)

+Hypothesis 3.3: We implement a dummy for threshold α similar to above and assess the 95% HPDI of this parameter.
 We do not expect a significant difference.

-Hypotheses simple vs. complex

-1. There is a credible starting point bias towards simple options (95% HPDI excludes zero for z)

-2. There is a credible discounting of complex options (95% HPDI excludes zero for η)

-3. There is a credible difference between probability weighting of simple and complex options (95% HPDI excludes zero for ∆γ)
+4 Correlation Hypotheses

+Hypothesis 4.1: Pearson correlation test between percentage of complex choices in the condition simple versus complex and averaged cognitive ability test scores

+We expect positive correlation

+Hypothesis 4.2: Pearson correlation test between Individual differences in the latent choice consistency parameter ∆θ between simple versus simple and complex versus complex condition and averaged cognitive ability test scores

+We expect negative correlation

+Hypothesis 4.3: Pearson correlation test between Individual differences in the latent choice consistency parameter ∆θ between simple versus simple and complex versus complex condition and the percentage of complex choices in the condition simple versus complex

+We expect negative correlation

 Inference criteria